Jmpmen/automotive-test-task/README.md

 # Hypothetical Automotive Company

-This is a test project
+This is a test task

 **Link to project:** https://hypothetical-automotive-company.netlify.app/